 This river was rarely run until Condit Dam was removed in 2011 providing passage and river flows for rafters, kayakers, and fish.
 The dam removal is one of the biggest and definitely the most spectacular in history and you should definitely watch this video of the blast.
 PacifiCorp did a great job of removing the dam and now there are few signs of this structure that stood for almost 100 years.

 Although the scenery is stunning, the section of the White Salmon River is less popular than the better known "Middle White" from BZ Corners to Husum Falls.
 This is mainly because of the challenging portage around Steelhead Falls (V) and the flatwater for the the last mile before the Columbia River.
 Although it's less popular for whitewater enthusiast, if you enjoy uniquely beautiful scenery and narrow river canyons this trip is a must do!

-Mile 0: Put-in at Northwestern Lake.
-You can also put-in upstream at Husum or BZ Corner to make this a longer trip by adding the Middle White Salmon.
+Mile 0: Put-in at Northwestern Park.
+You can also launch upstream at Husum or BZ Corner to make this a longer trip by adding the Middle White Salmon and Lower White Salmon.

-Mile 3: The former Condit Powerhouse is on the left bank.
-Powerhouse Rapid (III) is just below here.
+Mile 3.0: The former Condit Powerhouse is on the left bank.